-How can U.S. authorities reach foreign citizens and their money abroad?
-Though anti-insider trading laws vary widely from country to country2 in terms of when such laws were enacted and how they are applied, there is cooperation among international enforcement authorities.
+eration among international enforcement authorities.
 As insider trading often crosses borders, this teamwork is essential.
-To foster international prosecution of insider trading, the SEC has entered into 32 arrangements, including Memoranda of Understanding ("MOUs"), with its counterparts abroad3 which provide for information sharing and cooperation in investigating and prosecuting securities laws violations.
+To foster international prosecution of insider trading, the SEC has entered into 32 arrange-(including Memoranda of Understanding ments ("MOU")) with their counterparts abroad3 which provide for information sharing and cooperation in investigating and prosecuting securities laws violations.
 Indeed, in 2004 the SEC made 380 requests to foreign governments for enforcement assistance and responded to 372 requests from foreign regulators.
 Enforcement authorities have another tool in the Hague Convention, which prescribes procedures by which a judicial authority in one contracting state can request evidence located in another contracting state for civil cases.4

-What if the SEC has one of these arrangements with the government of a foreign citizen's home country?
-The SEC may be able to attach the foreign citizen's assets in the United States and abroad, and even question witnesses in his or her home country.
+What if the SEC has one of these arrangements with the government of your home country?
+The SEC may be able to attach your assets in the U.S. and abroad, and even question witnesses in your home country.
 In one example, the SEC filed an emergency action in New York against two Singapore residents, alleging that the defendants purchased call options through an account at the Singapore local branch office of a U.S. brokerage firm prior to the public announcement that the issuer would be acquired.
-The court granted the SEC's request for an order temporarily freezing the assets in the defendants' accounts which were attributed to the trading of the call options.5 The SEC also brought its fight to the defendants' doorstep, using the Hague Convention to ask the High Court of the Republic of Singapore to appoint an examiner to take evidence from witnesses in Singapore to be used in the lawsuit pending in New York.
+The court granted the SEC's request for an order temporarily freezing the assets in the defendants' accounts which were attributed to the trading of the call options.5 The SEC also brought their fight to the defendants' doorstep, using the Hague Convention to ask the High Court of the Republic of Singapore to appoint an examiner to take evidence from witnesses in Singapore to be used in the lawsuit pending in New York.
 The Singapore court held in favor of the SEC, "finding that an action for an injunction under Section 10(b) and Rule 10b-5 is a civil proceeding according to the law of the United States and the law of Singapore."6

-Foreign citizens can't hide, either.
-U.S. courts are allowing the SEC to serve a complaint on foreign citizens by means of overnight mail for residents of countries bound by the Hague Convention, and even by serving a defendant's bank or brokerage firm where an account was maintained because it is an "agent" of a defendant.
-In one of the cases filed in May 2007, the court allowed service of process on the two Hong Kong defendants by "facsimile, hand delivery, overnight courier, mail, electronic mail, or any alternative permitted by Rule 4 of the Federal Rules of Civil Procedure, including letters rogatory, or as this Court may direct by further order."
-The court went on to order that "service of all pleadings, process, and papers in this litigation, including the summons, complaint, and this Order," may be served on the defendants' broker, as their agent.
+You can't hide, either.
+U.S. courts are allowing the SEC to serve a complaint on foreign citizens by means of overnight mail for residents of countries bound by the Hague Convention, and even by serving a defendant's bank or brokerage firm where an account was maintained because they are an "agent" of a defendant.
+In one of the cases filed in May 2007, the court allowed service of process on the two Hong Kong defendants by "facsimile, hand delivery, overnight courier, mail, electronic mail, or any alternative permitted by Rule 4 of the

+Federal Rules of Civil Procedure, including letters rogatory, or as this Court may direct by further order."7 The court went on to order that "service of all pleadings, process, and papers in this litigation, including the summons, complaint, and this Order" may be served on the defendants' broker, as their agents.

-The implication is simple: If a foreign citizen uses, for example, a United States-based brokerage firm that has a branch in Singapore, the SEC can serve that brokerage firm's New York office and the court will consider the foreign citizen served.
+The implication is simple: if you use, for example, a U.S.-based brokerage firm that has a branch in Singapore, the SEC can serve that brokerage firm's New York office and the court will consider you served.